sut-ai/notes/notebooks/14_regression/index.md

 # Conclusion

+Regression is used in a variaty of AI problems.
+We can use it to find the best line or curve to predict a function, or to find the best hyperplane dividing 2 classes in a classification problem.
+In this lecture note, we discussed how to solve these problems and how to prevent overfitting.
+However, for more complex functions or more classes, you might want to take a look at neural networks.

 # Refrences
 - Artificial Inteligence Course at Sharif University of Technology (Fall, 2021)
 - Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems - 2th Edition